Bernard-Jr/MERN-Todo-List-Web-App/README.md

 ## Usage

-- Access the web app by opening your web browser and visiting [http://localhost:3000](http://localhost:3000) (or the URL where the client is running).
+- Access the web app by opening your web browser and visiting [http://localhost:5173/](http://localhost:5173)
 - Use the app to add, edit, delete, and mark tasks as completed.

 ## Contributing